 2. Get Your Daily Vitamin C Intake

 Vitamin C is an essential vitamin in the body.
 One of its main duties is to produce collagen.
-Collagen in the body is used to quickly heal wounds.
-In our eyes, vitamin C is the vitamin that most combats age-related eye disease like age-related macular degeneration and cataracts.
+Collagen is used to quickly heal wounds.
+In our eyes, vitamin C is the vitamin that most combats age-related eye diseases like age-related macular degeneration and cataracts.

 There’s a reason why people who smoke or use steroids have a higher risk of developing cataracts.
-It’s because both of these habits deplete the vitamin C in the lens of the eye, thus leaving the lens vulnerable.
+It’s because both of these habits deplete vitamin C in the lens of the eye, thus leaving the lens vulnerable.
+Research shows that taking vitamins regularly may reduce cataract risk in men.

 Whether you have cataracts or are in the early stages of development, boosting your vitamin C intake is highly recommended.
 Vitamin C will help to protect the lens and keep it clear for sharper central vision.